BruceEckel/bruceeckel.github.io/_posts/2024-10-12-A-New-Kind-of-Technical-Manager.md

   So what kind of tasks are interruptible?
 Those that are not on the critical path; i.e.: research and experimentation.
 Which are the very things that would make such a promotion rewarding and attractive.
-  The more experience person in this management position is looking at new ways to make things better, while at the same time solving friction problems in the team to help it move forward more quickly.
+  The more experienced person in this management position is looking at new ways to make things better, while at the same time solving friction problems in the team to help it move forward more quickly.
-  That's a technical manager job even *I* might find attractive.
+  That's a technical manager job even I might find attractive.